Astrotokii/NetlabLabs/RoutedIF/README.md

 For all hosts, the default gateway needs to be deleted and changed to their corresponding VLAN ip addresses on l3.

-Once this is done, VLAN 10 hosts are able to ping VLAN 20 hosts, confirming VLAN routing via SVI/RoutedIF.
+Once this is done, VLAN 10 hosts are able to ping VLAN 20 hosts, confirming VLAN routing via SVI.
+All incoming traffic through r1, destined for hosts in either VLAN, should arrive as well.